 Office of the State Public Defender (OSPD).
 State-appointed defense counsel litigate the vast majority of death penalty cases.
 The fiscal note assumes that OSPD will provide representation in at least one additional death penalty case per year.
-Costs to OSPD will increase by an average estimated \$596,762 per case to litigate the initial trial and the sentencing trial.
+Costs to OSPD will increase by an average estimated \$596,762 per case to litigate the initial trial and sentencing phase.
 These costs represent the amount above what OSPD would have incurred to litigate a case where the prosecution seeks a sentence of life without parole.
 In death penalty cases, in order to comply with legal standards, the defense must consist of at least a five-member legal team of two trial attorneys, one criminal investigator, one mitigation specialist, and one fact investigator.
 In addition to personal costs, the defense incurs mandated costs related to the process of discovery, expert testimony, and obtaining records and transcripts.
-The fiscal note assumes cost will start in FY 2017-18; should any costs be incurred between the effective date of the bill, February 1, 2017, and the start of FY 2017-18, the fiscal note assumes OSPD will request additional appropriations through the annual budget process.